open-telemetry/opentelemetry-collector-contrib/processor/redactionprocessor/README.md

     summary: debug
 ```

-## Configuration

-Refer to [config.yaml](./testdata/config.yaml) for detailed examples on using
+Refer to [config.yaml](./testdata/config.yaml) for how to fit the configuration
-the processor.
+into an OpenTelemetry Collector pipeline definition.

 Only span attributes included on the list of allowed keys list are retained.
 If `allowed_keys` is empty, then no span attributes are allowed.
 All span